simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

 - Lambda
     - Serverless technology
     - Just upload code, all underlying infrastructure and runtime managed by AWS
-    - completely scalable outwards automatically
+    - completely scalable outwards automatically (but not up!)
-    - runs based on a trigger
+    - runs based on a trigger, these are the triggers available:
         - API Gateway
         - AWS IoT
         - Alexa Skills / Smart Home